SamueleGiraudo/Calimba/Help.md

 lasts $500$ ms.

-### Mixing concatenation and stacking
+### Mixing concatenation and addition
-The concatenation and stacking operators work not only on notes and rests but also on phrases.
+The concatenation and addition operators work not only on notes and rests but also on phrases.
 Therefore, it is possible to build complex phrases, by using brackets if needed.

 For instance,